New Mexico officer wounded, 1 suspect dead, 2nd at large - KTVZ

 New Mexico officer wounded, 1 suspect dead, 2nd at large

 HOBBS, N.M.
-(AP) — Officials say encounter between a New Mexico officer and two suspects left the officer wounded, one of the suspects dead and the other at large after she escaped in a police vehicle.
-The identities of the wounded officer and the man who died weren’t immediately released, but a police statement identified the escaped suspect as 28-year-old Janessa Perez of Hobbs.
-City spokeswoman Meghan Mooney says the officer was hospitalized in stable condition and expected to recover.
-Some aspects of the incident remained unclear but the police statement said it began at about 10:30 p.m. when the officer encountered what appeared to a stranded vehicle in Hobbs, near the Texas border.
+(AP) — Officials say an encounter between a New Mexico officer and two suspects left the officer wounded, one of the suspects dead and the other at large after she escaped in a police vehicle.
+The name of the wounded officer from Hobbs, near the Texas border, wasn’t immediately released but he’s expected to recover.
+Police say the suspect who died as 27-year-old Daniel Ramirez and identified the escaped suspect as 28-year-old Janessa Perez of Hobbs.
+Police say the incident began around 10:30 p.m.
+Wednesday when the officer encountered what appeared to a stranded vehicle.
+The New Mexico State Police is investigating.

 Comments